lux-org/lux/doc/source/advanced/architecture.rst

 generating recommendations.
 An essential job of the LDF is to maintain the Specs within the Context, so that generated visual recommendations are up to date with the user's input.

-View/ViewCollection
+Vis/VisCollection
 --------------------------------
 Since Lux maintains sets of visualizations, we require a data structure that encapsulates each visualization and its properties so that we can score, rank and display them later.
-Hence, we define a View object for each visualization as a representation of all information required for data fetching and rendering.
-The LDF stores multiple Views in a View Collection, which represents a set of visualizations to display to the user.
-Since data fetching for a View is an expensive operation, Lux's Views are decoupled from the data, making modification or transfering of Views easier during query processing stages.
+Hence, we define a Vis object for each visualization as a representation of all information required for data fetching and rendering.
+The LDF stores multiple Views in a Vis Collection, which represents a set of visualizations to display to the user.
+Since data fetching for a Vis is an expensive operation, Lux's Views are decoupled from the data, making modification or transfering of Views easier during query processing stages.

 Lux System